Do I Need a Solicitor For a Remortgage?

 You’ll need a conveyancing solicitor to help with the remortgaging process if you’re moving to a new mortgage deal with a different lender.
 If you’re remortgaging with your current lender, you won't need a solicitor.

 When remortgaging, your solicitor will need to carry out certain checks and searches as well as obtaining legal documents.
 If you’re remortgaging on a leasehold property, then this involves further help from a solicitor too.

 The remortgage conveyancing process is slightly different to the process for buying or selling property.
-Below we’ll explore the stages of the remortgaging process.
+Below we’ll explore what a solicitor does when you remortgage.

 1. Verify your identity

 Just like the traditional conveyancing process for buying, the first thing your remortgage solicitor will have to do is verify your identity.
 You’ll need to have documents to prove your name and address.
 A passport or driving licence along with a bank statement or utility bill should be sufficient enough evidence for this.

 2. Verify source of funds

 If you’re paying off some of your existing mortgage during the process, your solicitor will need to see the source of funds.
 This means you’ll have to show evidence of how you can pay the money off and where the money is coming from.
 Typically a bank statement to show savings or sale of another property covers this.

 When remortgaging, your solicitor will need to obtain the title deeds for your home from the Land Registry to prove you’re the legal owner of the property you wish to remortgage.